Janis Nuckolls: Research

 As Professor Nuckolls herself put it on the website: "Quechua Real Words is a site dedicated to an appreciation and study of real words that, by their nature, are difficult to define within a traditional dictionary format.
 Such words, called ‘ideophones,’ ‘mimetics,' ‘expressives,’ and ‘onomatopoeias’ by linguists, present many problems for analysis because of their melodic and gestural dimensions.
 They are not designed to be abstracted onto a two-dimensional page and are therefore presented here with audiovisual clips of their use."

 Personal life

 She has one son and two daughters.
-She is married to Steve Zuckerman since April, 2024.
+She has been married to Steve Zuckerman since April 2024.
 She is a member of the Church of Jesus Christ of Latter-day Saints.